ARDX INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Ardelyx, Inc. Investors Can Join The Class Action Lawsuit!

-Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Ardelyx, Inc. ("Ardelyx" or "the Company") (NASDAQ: ARDX ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
+26, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Ardelyx, Inc. (“Ardelyx” or“the Company”) (NASDAQ: ARDX) and certain of its officers.

 Class Definition